shawnd29/shawnd29/README.md

 - 👯  &nbsp; I’m aiming to build my skills through projects based on Machine Learning.
 - 💬  &nbsp; Ask me about anything.
 If I didn't know maybe I will learn something new!

-- ⚡ Fun fact: Cooking and bathroom singing are some of my biggest passions.
+- ⚡ Fun fact: Cooking is one of my biggest passions.

 Do take a look at my projects and let me know if there is something that catches your eye.